Mr-Destructive/techstructive-blog/_posts/2021-08-31-Vim-NERDTree.md

 #### Pathogen

-To install any plugin using Pathogen plugin manager, you need to configure PAthogen in your vimrc if you have not done it already.
+To install any plugin using Pathogen plugin manager, you need to configure Pathogen in your vimrc if you have not done it already.
 You can find the installation docs on [Pathogen.vim](https://github.com/tpope/vim-pathogen).
 After Pathogen has been configured in your vimrc, you can clone the git repository of that plugin into your local machine and then activate it using Pathogen.

 ```